 - If none of your devices reconnect, contact your internet service provider to check the service status in your area.

-6. Reset your Nest Protect and Mobile device
+6. Reset Nest Protect and restart mobile device

 7. Check the settings on your Wi-Fi router or access point